 The Yeejok Leather Watch Band also makes for a good buy if you are looking for affordable leather options.

 If you lead a more active lifestyle, it's best to focus on silicon or nylon watch straps.
 The good thing about silicon watch straps is that they are water-resistant and sweat-resistant and do not degrade over time due to water exposure, unlike leather bands.
 The one by Ritche is no different.
 It's a solid silicon band and sports a textured exterior, which adds to its looks.

 More importantly, it's soft and flexible, which makes it comfortable to wear for long durations.
 And this has been backed by several users on Amazon.
 The good thing is that the evenly placed holes on the strap make it easy for the sweat to escape, thus preventing the undersides from trapping sweat.

 The Ritche Silicone Watch Bands have accumulated a decent number of positive user reviews thanks to its affordable price factor and comfort.
-It has an average rating of 4.5-stars out of 5.
 As per Fakespot's estimates, around 90% of the reviews are genuine and trustworthy.

 The EZCO Leather Bands brings a feminine touch to the Moto 360.
 As you may have already guessed, it's designed for women who like to have slender leather straps.
 It's an affordable band and costs a lot less than the Barton bands above.
 It has a nice finish and is likely to enhance the overall look of your smartwatch.
 And the double stitches on the sides are the bonus.